David-1271/ds202-your-david-lawlor/README.md

   arrange(desc(correlation))

 kable(marginal_cor, digits = 3,
-      caption = "Marginal (one-at-a-time) correlation of each stat with winning")
+      caption = "Correlation of each stat with winning, one at a time")
 ```

 | stat    | correlation |